Profitbase/Episode-Docs/articles/flow/actions/tripletex/rest-api-request.md

 | Description | Optional | Additional notes or comments about the action or configuration. |

 <br/>

 ## Returns

 The response from a Tripletex API request can either be:
-- A **custom data type** defined in your workflow, or
+- A **custom data type** defined by the template, or
 - The raw JSON response from the API.

-To maximize compatibility and performance, we recommend using the `HttpResponse<T>` type.
+To maximize compatibility and performance, we recommend using the [HttpResponse&lt;T&gt;](../../api-reference/built-in-types/http-response.md) type.
 This provides:
 - The raw response body.
-- Additional details such as the HTTP status code.
+- Additional details such as the HTTP status code and any errors.

 For further processing, store the raw JSON response in a database or file storage, and use data transformation tools to convert it into the required format.